AllynMcKennaPatterson/digital-rain-cpp/_posts/2024-03-11-digital-rain-cpp.md

 ---
 layout: post
-title: A Project in Modern C++
+title: A Digital Rain Project in Modern C++
 tags: cpp coding project
 categories: demo
 ---

 ## Introduction

-This is a paragraph.
-Add an empty line to start a new paragraph.
+Digital Rain is a visual effect that mimics a stream of falling raindrops on a computer screen.
+The effect was first popularised by its use in "The Matrix" and has since been adopted in various contexts.
+It was originally depicted as layers of green Unicode characters with a white head that faded as they fell down the screen.
+In this blog I will explore my approach to this challenge, my implementation using features of modern C++, and the problems I encountered along the way.

 ## Design & Test